-Dr. Marmureanu performs numerous beating heart bypass surgical interventions annually.
+Dr. Marmureanu performs numerous balloon angioplasty and vascular stenting interventions annually.

 This procedure is performed similarly to a traditional open-heart surgery.
 Nevertheless, a heart-lung machine will not take over the functions of your organs, since cardiac arrest is not induced during this intervention.
 Your heart will permanently beat on its own over the course of the procedure.
 Prior to undergoing surgery, the patient will need to go through several tests and examinations in order to be assigned an accurate diagnosis, which is crucial for deciding on the most suitable and efficient treatment approach.
 Thus, two or more of the following will be requested:

 After it has been established that you indeed qualify for beating heart bypass surgery, on the day of the surgery you will be put under general anesthesia and a team of medical professionals will constantly monitor your vital signs.
 An incision will be made across the middle of your sternum (chest bone) in order to gain access to the heart.
 One or multiple pieces of healthy vein or artery (also known as grafts) will subsequently be collected from your leg, arm or chest region.
 The tissue will be employed to create an alternative route (a bypass) through which oxygenated blood will properly be supplied to your heart.
 The ends of the bypass will be attached to your blocked artery: one above the obstruction and another below it.
 Following the completion of the procedure, the incision is closed with sutures (stitches) and a sterile dressing is applied over your wound.

 Even though a lung-heart machine will not be employed during beating heart bypass surgery, a perfusionist who is trained to operate it will permanently be available while the procedure is ongoing, in case its use will be required.